 It is common for contracts to include performance bonuses or penalties assessed against the timeliness or cost effectiveness of work completed or other performance related KPIs.
-Where consideration in respect of a contract is variable, the expected value of revenue is only recognised when the uncertainty associated with the variable consideration is subsequently resolved, known as "constraint" requirements.
+Where consideration in respect of a contract is variable, the expected value of revenue is only recognised when it is highly probable that significant revenue reversal will not occur when the associated uncertainty with the variable consideration is subsequently resolved.
 The Group assesses the constraint requirements on a periodic basis when estimating the variable consideration to be included in the transaction price.
 The estimate is based on all available information including historic performance.